HojinSohn/ControlledDecodingViaHMC/README.md

 ---

 ### Prompt:
-Once upon a time
+Once upon a time,

 **Generated Output:**
-> the Spirit was the blessing by the great sweep of powerful Solar's   At first, the cosmos was just a flat patch of time,  but...
+> Once upon a time, the Spirit was the blessing by the great sweep of powerful Solar's   At first, the cosmos was just a flat patch of time,  but...

-> the world was the Jewel by the great light of Gaia Solar.
+> Once upon a time, the world was the Jewel by the great light of Gaia Solar.
 At first, the cosmos was just a small fragment of time, but...

 ---

 All experiments and model training were conducted on the **Scholar computing cluster** provided by **Purdue University**.
 Used the **SLURM workload manager** to submit and schedule training jobs efficiently.

+Command for experiment: